Nesvilab/PTM-Shepherd/README.md

 Data processing begins by aggregating the mass shifts across all datasets into a common histogram.
 Peaks are determined based on their prominence.
 The 500 most intense peaks in aggregate are then quantified for each dataset and normalized to size.
 Peptides with each mass shift are iteratively rescored with the peptide at each position, producing localization scores for each peptide and an aggregate localization enrichment for each mass shift.
 Finally, modified peptides and their unmodified counterparts are analyzed to have their pairwise cosine spectral similarity and change in retention time calculated.

 **Running PTM-Shepherd**

 PTM-Shepehrd can be run either from the command line as a standalone JAR file or as part of the [FragPipe suite of tools](http://fragpipe.nesvilab.org/).
-We recommend running PTM-Shepehrd via FragPipe to simplify open search analysis.
+We recommend running PTM-Shepherd via FragPipe to simplify open search analysis.
+* You can downlaod the latest Fragpipe release [here](https://github.com/Nesvilab/FragPipe/releases).
+* You can download the latest standlone release of PTM-Shepherd [here](https://github.com/Nesvilab/PTM-Shepherd/releases).

 If running via command line, parameters should be passed to PTM-Shepherd as text configuration file.
 PTM-Shepherd can be executed by the command line by running

 ```
 java -jar ptm-shepherd.jar path/to/config.txt